 9. Mix Old and New

 Blend vintage finds with contemporary pieces to create a unique vibe.
 This juxtaposition can add character and depth to your design.
 In my space, I adore mixing heirloom pieces with modern decor.
+Explore these vintage mantel decor ideas to find the perfect balance for your home.

 10. Add Artistic Elements